 - Cool Car: The new car, at least on the surface, has a sleek design with multiple spoilers and 6-wheel drive, and a control panel with a huge variety of features.
 Unfortunately, Mike can't figure out how to operate it for most of the short, and when he finally starts it up it immediately crashes.

-- Delayed Safety Feature: The airbag only go off a few seconds after Mike crashes, which Sully Lampshades."Hmm, that's weird... the airbag didn't go off."
+- Delayed Safety Feature: The airbag only goes off a few seconds after Mike crashes, which Sulley Lampshades."Hmm, that's weird... the airbag didn't go off."